OPS-JWoyak/OPSsign/README.md

 # OPSsign - Digital Signage System

-A lightweight digital signage system for Raspberry Pi, by Orono Public Schools Technology
+A lightweight digital signage system for Raspberry Pi devices that displays Google Slides presentations with additional information like weather and time.

 ## Overview